pombase/canto_tutorial/docs/faqs.md

 ### What to do when control strains over-express the wild-type allele, or express it from a plasmid?

 PomBase does not capture the difference between strains expressing an allele from a plasmid or the native locus in phenotype annotations.
 Similarly, we do not have a way to capture the fact that the control of an experiments is over-expressing the wild-type allele.
-Therefore, if both the wild-type (control) and mutant allele are over-expressed / knocked-down, ???.
+Therefore, if both the wild-type (control) and mutant allele are over-expressed / knocked-down, the meaning in `Expression` is ambiguous.
+If you think the expression level plays a role in producing the phenotype, select `Overexpression` or `Knockdown`.
+Otherwise, select `Not assayed`.
 See [Genotype management](./genotype_management.md)

 ### What if the wild-type copy is still present in a mutant strain?